http://music.asp.radford.edu/festivals/bartok/bartok.htm

 1st Prize Winners will be included in the following concert presentations:

-• New York Carnegie Recital Hall
+• New York Carnegie Weill Hall in New York City

 • Radford University in Virginia

-• University of Arkansas at Little Rock
+• University of Arkansas at Little Rock, Arkansas

 2nd and 3rd Prize Winners will receive a certificate to attest to their accomplishment.